Ruby Grierson: Death and legacy

 In 1940, she was making a film on the evacuation of British children to Canada under the commission of the National Film Board of Canada.
 She was on the liner SS City of Benares when it was torpedoed mid-Atlantic.
-She was among those lost.
+She was among those who died.

 Grierson's death greatly affected her family, including her older brother, the "Father of Documentary", John Grierson.
-After her death, he emphasized her contribution to film in a several episodes of his television program, This Wonderful World and his book, Grierson on Documentary.
+After her death, he emphasized her contribution to film in several episodes of his television program, This Wonderful World and his book, Grierson on Documentary.